openfga/go-sdk/docs/OpenFgaApi.md

 > ListUsersResponse ListUsers(ctx).Body(body).Execute()

-[EXPERIMENTAL] List the users matching the provided filter who have a certain relation to a particular type.
+List the users matching the provided filter who have a certain relation to a particular type.